HackIllinois/api/documentation/docs/reference/services/Profile.md

 If a ``limit`` parameter is provided, it will return the first matching ``limit`` profiles.
 Otherwise, it will return all of the matched profiles.

-Any users with the TeamStatus "Not Looking" will be removed.
+Any users with the TeamStatus "NOT_LOOKING" will be removed.

 Response format:
 ```